bituq/vite-plugin-squoosh/README.md

 # vite-plugin-squoosh [![Build](https://github.com/bituq/vite-plugin-squoosh/actions/workflows/build.yml/badge.svg)](https://github.com/bituq/vite-plugin-squoosh/actions/workflows/build.yml)

-A vite plugin for compressing and encoding image assets, using [squoosh](https://github.com/GoogleChromeLabs/squoosh).
+a build plugin for Vite that uses the [squoosh](https://github.com/GoogleChromeLabs/squoosh) library to compress images.
+It offers persistent caching and parallel processing, and supports a range of image formats.
+This can help improve performance and reduce image size in web applications.

 ## Install